imgix/jekyll-imgix/README.md

 jekyll-imgix exposes its functionality as a single Jekyll Filter, `imgix_url`.

-Simply pass an existing image path to it to activate it:
+Pass an existing image path to it to activate it:

 ```html
 <img src={{ "/images/bear.jpg" | imgix_url }} />